u-urieldev/rm-mobile/README.md

 * Get more than 800 character cards by playing _find three Morthys game_.
 * Get information about a character by clicking in its card.
 * Search your friends.
+* Choose a fun profile photo and nickname.
 * Send cards to your friends.

 ## Tech Stack